 You can use this Skill to force any elemental, humanoid, or legendary creature to lose focus and look away.
 For instance, by pointing adamantly and shrieking "what the hell is that?"
 This presents a brief opening for Stealth or Thievery checks while their attention is drawn away.
 Make a Bluff check opposed by their Discern check.
 If your result is highest, the other creature looks off toward the nonexistent disturbance and gains the distracted condition for a single round.
-If your opponent rolls a Critical Failure, they gawk at nothing and gain the wide-eyed condition for one round.
+If your opponent rolls a Critical Failure, they gawk at nothing for one round-the first attack that comes their way during this time catches them wide-eyed (see Chapter 10: Combat).